-How to Use This Instruction Guide
+1.1 How to Use This Instruction Guide

-This instruction guide is structured into three sections: Overview, Part 1: CWRP Development Process, and Part 2: CWRP Template.
+This instruction guide is structured into three sections:

+- Overview.

+- Part 1: CWRP Development Process.

+- Part 2: CWRP Template.

-It is highly recommended that any user not familiar with Community Wildfire Resiliency Plans (CWRPs) read the Overview and Part 1: CWRP Development Process.
-These sections provide background information on CWRPs, plan goals, and a set of considerations and suggestions for developing a CWRP.
+Part 1: CWRP Development Process provides background information on CWRPs, plan goals, and a set of standards, considerations, and suggestions for developing a CWRP.
 All users are encouraged to explore the various template topics under Part 2: CWRP Template.
 Collectively, these topics provide a comprehensive approach toward CWRPs, but different users may only need to reference certain topics for additional resources.

 Where applicable, links to resources have been provided.
-Note that these links can frequently change, so be sure to check original sources if including these in a CWRP.
+Note that these links can frequently change, so be sure to check original sources if including them in a CWRP.

-Community Wildfire Resiliency Planning in BC
+1.2 Community Wildfire Resiliency Planning in BC

-Community Wildfire Resiliency Plans (CWRPs) are the next generation of Community Wildfire Protection Plans (CWPPs).
+CWRPs are the next generation of Community Wildfire Protection Plans (CWPPs).
 CWPPs were introduced in 2004 as part of the Strategic Wildfire Prevention Initiative and served as the primary wildfire risk reduction planning mechanism for British Columbia communities.

-To better ensure that CWPPs consistently take a comprehensive approach toward wildfire, including risk reduction and resiliency measures, the BC Wildfire Service (BCWS) partnered with the BC FireSmart Committee to develop a new framework for Community Wildfire Resiliency Planning.
+To better ensure that CWPPs consistently take a comprehensive approach toward wildfire, including risk reduction and resiliency measures, the BC Wildfire Service (BCWS) partnered with the BC FireSmartTM1 Committee to develop a new framework for Community Wildfire Resiliency Planning.

 Key provincial goals of the Community Wildfire Resiliency Planning process are to:

-- increase communities' capacity and understanding of wildfire risk - foster greater collaboration across administrative boundaries - be more responsive to the needs of different types of communities throughout British Columbia in terms of their size, their capacity, and the threats they face - develop achievable and accountable action items.
+- Increase communities' capacity and understanding of wildfire risk; - Foster greater collaboration within and across administrative boundaries; - Be more responsive to the needs of different types of communities throughout British Columbia in terms of their size, their capacity, and the threats they face; and - Develop achievable and accountable action items.